 Compensation of investment professionals - As described in the prospectus, the investment adviser uses a system of multiple portfolio managers in managing fund assets.
-In addition, Capital Research and Management Company's investment analysts may make investment decisions with respect to a portion of a fund's portfolio within their research coverage.
+In addition, the investment analysts may make investment decisions with respect to a portion of the fund's portfolio within their research coverage.